-Simran has presented at institutions ranging from the Commonwealth Club to M.I.T.; keynoted conferences including the 140 Character Conference and the North American Association For Environmental Education conference; and moderated panels for the White House sustainability symposium GreenGov and Clinton Global Initiative University.
+Simran has presented at institutions ranging from the Commonwealth Club to M.I.T.; spoken at events such as TEDx Plaza Cibeles, TEDx Manhattan, James Beard Foundation Food Conference, GreenBiz Forum, the Sustainable Foods Summit in Amsterdam, and the Festival of Dangerous Ideas in Sydney; keynoted conferences including the 140 Character Conference, North American Association For Environmental Education conference, and the University of Southampton’s Interdisciplinary Research Week; and moderated panels for the White House’s GreenGov and for Clinton Global Initiative University.

 Simran has served, since 2008, as an associate fellow at the Asia Society.
 Simran was also a fellow in the Poynter Institute’s Sense-Making project, a Ford Foundation-funded program studying the integration of new media and democratic values.
 Simran holds an M.B.A. in sustainable business from the Presidio Graduate School and graduated cum laude with a B.A. in sociology and women’s studies from Smith College.
 She is the 2009 recipient of the Smith College Medal, awarded to alumnae demonstrating extraordinary professional achievements and outstanding service to their communities, the 2010 recipient of the American College Personnel Association Champion of Sustainability award for leadership on sustainability in academe, and the 2011 winner of the National Education Association Mobile Project Award.

 Download her bio here.